Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Managing_developers_accounts.md

 ### Discovering who you are and what you can do
 ---

-Once logged in, you can check your account by using the command `rbw whoami`
+Once you logged in, you can check your account by using the command `rbw whoami`

 ```bash